Alfresco/acs-deployment/README.md

 NOTE: As the Helm chart no longer deploys a specific version of ACS the `appVersion` property within the chart is longer be specified.

-Our tests are executed using Helm 3.2.4, kubectl 1.18.4 against an EKS clsuter running Kubernetes 1.17.
+Our tests are executed using Helm 3.2.4, kubectl 1.18.4 against an EKS cluster running Kubernetes 1.17.

-## Documentation
+## Getting Started

 To get started please refer to the [Docker Compose](./docs/docker-compose) and [Helm Chart](./docs/helm) documentation.